ml-retrospectives/icml2020/_pages/02_schedule.md

 <!--This workshop proposal is unique in its emphasis on the gap between theory and empirical results, and its goal to share methodological best practices in a community-building setting.
 Its focus on the probabilistic ML community will gather researchers that speak the same language and are able to combine knowledge in a modular way.
 This will allow for productive methodological feedback, targeted discussions, and constructive critiques through, e.g., poster and breakout sessions.-->

 You can find the schedule below.
-All times are Eastern Standard Time (EST).
+All times are **Eastern Standard Time (EST)**.

+Important note: the [Gather.Town](https://gather.town/app/5163xhrHdSWrUZsG/ICBINB) will be available during the whole Workshop.

 | Opening remarks                    | 7:45-8:00 |
 | **Invited talk** - Max Welling: *The LIAR (Learning with Interval Arithmetic Regularization) is Dead*         | 8:00-8:30|